-Factors Affecting the Spanish Holiday Market: Currency Exchange
+Factors affecting the Spanish holiday market: Currency exchange

 A strong currency is certainly an advantage budget-wise for holidaymakers.

 The moment Brits voted out of the EU in June 2016, sterling started falling and never really returned to its pre-Brexit value.
-Sterling has dropped by 15% against euro — at the time of writing, £1 is worth €1.12 while it was €1.12 back in 2016.
+Sterling has dropped against euro — at the time of writing, £1 is worth €1.11 while it was €1.12 back in 2016.